TosbackCgusBridge-Bot/CGUs-versions/Forbes/Privacy Policy.md

 Privacy of Children

 Kids under 13: Do not send any information about yourself to us--including information such as your name, address, or e-mail address.
 We do not knowingly collect personally identifiable information from children under 13.
-In the event that we learn we have collected any personal information from a child under the age of 13 without verification of parental consent, we will delete that information from our database as quickly as possible.
+In the event that we learn we have collected any personal information from a child under the age of 13 we will delete that information from our database as quickly as possible.

 How to Contact Us